-The rock band Van Halen, made up of siblings Eddie and Alex Van Halen, featured guitar and drum innovations of equal measure.
-Eddie may gain tons of recognition for his guitar work, but as ‘Hot for Teacher’ shows, Alex had plenty of tricks up his sleeves as well.
+The rock band Van Halen, made up of siblings Eddie and Alex Van Halen, featuring guitar and drum innovations of equal measure.
+Eddie may gain tons of recognition for his guitar work, but as ‘Hot for Teacher’ shows Alex had plenty of tricks up his sleeves as well.
 In this innovative song, Alex shows off instead of resorting to his usual solid rock foundation.
 To create the layered sound of two drum sets at the beginning of the number, Alex strung four bass drums together.
 The sound erupts like fireworks, and then the bass drum cuts low to mellow the tone a bit.
 ‘Hot for Teacher’ demonstrates the drummer’s unique sound and true skill at matching his brother, both in their creativity and fast tempo.

 The White Stripes, ‘Seven Nation Army’